Table of Contents

 Globally, 36,000 deaths were attributed to thyroid cancer in 2010.
 It only accounts for approximately 1 % of all cancers.
 There is a slight female predominance in younger adults who develop the disease, whereas cases in childhood and the elderly are of equal distribution between males and females.

 Etiology of Thyroid Cancer

 Origins of thyroid cancer

-Multiple endocrine neoplasia type II — increases the chance of developing thyroid cancer.
-The type of thyroid cancer that develops is most likely to be of the medullary form.
+Multiple endocrine neoplasia type II increases the chance of developing thyroid cancer of, most likely, the medullary form.

-Genetic mutations of various genes involved with the thyroid; MAP—kinase pathway genes / phosphatidylinositol—3—kinase (PI—3K) pathway.
+Genetic mutations of various genes involved with the thyroid are another cause: MAP-kinase pathway genes / phosphatidylinositol-3-kinase (PI-3K) pathway.

-- Disease: Thyroiditis amongst others, thought to increase the risk of developing thyroid cancer.
+- Disease: Thyroiditis, amongst others, is thought to increase the risk of developing thyroid cancer.

-- Iodine Deficiency: Associated with goitre, leads to an increased chance of follicular cancer of the thyroid.
+- Iodine Deficiency: Associated with goiter, it leads to an increased chance of follicular cancer of the thyroid.

 |Modifiable Risk Factors||Unmodifiable Risk Factors|

 |Exposure to radiation||Exposure to background radiation|